Khawaja-saad-waheed/SentinelX/README.md

 ## The Story

 A few years ago I downloaded a game from a sketchy website.
-It worked fine — or so I thought.
+It worked fine " or so I thought " .

 For an entire month my laptop ran at 80°C with 100% CPU usage constantly.
 I assumed it was the game.
-It wasn't.
+It wasn't(obv).

-When I finally opened my OMEN gaming app I noticed something: the moment I opened Task Manager, CPU usage dropped to 1% instantly.
-The process was designed to hide the moment it detected monitoring software.
+When I finally opened my OMEN's gaming app I noticed something: the moment I opened Task Manager, CPU usage dropped to 1%-10% instantly(normal usage).
+The process was designed to hide the moment it detected monitoring software and a few anti-virus softwares too(incl scans from microsoft defender).

 I had a cryptominer living in my system for a month and couldn't find it.

 So I built SentinelX.
+Because why not.

 ---

 ## What It Does

-SentinelX monitors every running process on your Windows machine in real time and uses a **six-signal composite scoring system** to detect malicious behavior — without relying on virus definitions or signature databases.
+SentinelX monitors every running process on your Windows machine in real time and uses a **six-signal composite scoring system** to detect malicious behavior ( without relying on virus definitions or signature databases.)

 It catches:
 - 🔴 **Cryptominers** — sustained CPU abuse from headless unsigned processes